plone/volto/docs/source/configuration/validation.md

 });
 ```

-It takes two `dependencies`.
+It takes two `dependencies` since we can have several validators for the `default` use case.
-The first element should be the `default` identifier, and the second you can set it up to identify the validator.
+The first element should be the fixed `default` identifier, and the second you can set it up to identify the validator itself.
 In the case of the example, this other dependency is `minLength`.
 It can be any string.